lrleon/samsung/codeBook.md

 Note that these variables have the word ".mean" or ".std" as part of your names; they are omitted for the sake of "line's economy"

-## About the function in the script run_analysis.R
+## About the functions in the script run_analysis.R

 The original samsung database is divided is two sets located at the train and test directories respectively.
 The functions of this file are